-The lost tribes are one of the biggest mysteries of Jewish history, and as you might expect, there are plenty of people with their own theories.
+The lost tribes are one of the biggest mysteries of Jewish history, and have inspired multiple theories.
 Maybe the Igbo Jews of Nigeria are one of the lost tribes?
 Perhaps Bene Menashe, in Northern India, can claim the title.
 Or the Pashtun people of Afghanistan.
 Or Native Americans.
 These groups and many more have claimed to have descended from the lost tribes of Israel.

 In 586 BCE the Babylonian king Nebuchadnezzar attacked the southern kingdom, and exiled much of that population to Babylon.
 Though many lost their Israelite identity in Babylon, plenty of them retained their connection to their heritage, and eventually returned to Israel and rebuilt the Temple in Jerusalem.
 By that point the northern kingdom was lost.
 Today’s Jews stem from the people of Judah (thus, Judaism).

-Professor Tudor Parfitt of the University of London’s School of Oriental and African Studies has studied the lost tribes for years, and has written an excellent and very comprehensive book on the subject called—unsurprisingly—The Lost Tribes of Israel.
+Tudor Parfitt of the University of London’s School of Oriental and African Studies has studied the lost tribes for years, and has written a comprehensive book on the subject called The Lost Tribes of Israel.

 Parfitt doesn’t believe any of these claims, mainly because they all seem to stem from a sense of being different and persecuted, rather than from any historical evidence.
 He argues that though these people may identify as Jews, and sometimes even approximate Jewish practices such as observing Shabbat, and only eating meat that has been slaughtered in a specific way, their claims are based on legends, not lineage.
 In some cases, when a minority group was persecuted it was called “Jewish” to denote evil, and the historically-inaccurate label stuck.
 Parfitt’s thesis is the accepted view of the academic world today, upheld by a number of other scholars in the field.

-Assuming the lost tribes assimilated fully into other groups around the seventh century BCE, as Parfitt and others argue, these tribes’ descendents are now spread all over the world, scattered in every region without any knowledge of their ancient Jewish lineage.
-It’s more than likely that these descendents are walking among us today, and some of them may even be part of the groups that associate themselves with the lost tribes.
-We’ll never know.
-But it is a great story.
-Dan Brown, are you listening?
+Assuming the lost tribes assimilated fully into other groups around the seventh century BCE, as Parfitt and others argue, these tribes’ descendants are now spread all over the world, scattered in every region without any knowledge of their ancient Jewish lineage.
+It’s more than likely that these descendants are walking among us today, and some of them may even be part of the groups that associate themselves with the lost tribes.

 Pronounced: seh-FAR-dik, Origin: Hebrew, describing Jews descending from the Jews of Spain.